photvedt/photvedt.github.io/_pages/academic.md

 ## My Current Research

 I am a first-year student in the Orion Radiation Measurement Group under Dr. Zhong He at the University of Michigan.
-I have an interest in radiation imaging applications and my focus presently involves developing techni
+I have an interest in applications of radiation imaging and image reconstruction!

 ## My Undergraduate Research